MRC-CLIMB/docs/docs/walkthroughs/genome-assembly/spades.md

 ## Post assembly steps

-Once assembly is finished you can do a more in depth check of the quality and completeness using the BUSCO and Bandage worksheet.
+Once assembly is finished you can do a more in depth check of the quality and completeness using the BUSCO and Bandage.
 You can get basic metrics such as N50 using the tool [Quast](https://github.com/ablab/quast) which can be [downloaded via conda](https://anaconda.org/bioconda/quast)